patricklafrance/wmfnext-shell/README.md

 👉 Start both applications again and try navigating between pages, everything should be fine now.

 > If you are still having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
-The dependency versions should also match between both applications.
+The dependency versions should be the same for the host and the module application.

 ### Setup a static module application

-> A static module example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).

 This shell also support static modules loaded at build time to accomodate different migration scenarios.
-Still, understand that remote modules loaded at runtime are highly encouraged as they enable teams to be full autonomous by deploying their modules independently from the other parts of the application.

-With that being said, let's create a static module!

-A static module can either be a sibling project of the host application in a monorepos setup or be a standalone package developed in it's own repository but installed in the host application.
+A static module can either be a sibling project of the host application in a monorepos setup, a standalone package developed in it's own repository or even a folder of the host application.

 For this example, our static module will be a sibling project in the host application monorepos.